 However, you can improve your performance on the actual SAT by prepping and practice; or, if you slack off, your SAT score might be lower than what your PSAT score would suggest.

 As I implied from the PSAT vs SAT bit above, your score has its own range–it’s not set in stone.
-Preparation is a huge factor, as is how well you perform on test day.
+How to study for the SAT is a huge factor, as is how well you perform on test day.

-The most important thing to do–and this goes for almost any point-based or time-based goal you want to set for yourself–is establish a baseline.
-What that means is you should take an official practice test before doing anything else (these are available for free at Khan Academy or in the Official Study Guide for a little bit more).
-This will give you what is called your baseline score–or the score you get when you haven’t started preparing yet.
+This is the most important thing to do–and this goes for almost any point-based or time-based goal you want to set for yourself What that means is you should take an official practice test before doing anything else (these are available for free at Khan Academy or in the Official Study Guide for a little bit more).
+This will give you what is called your baseline score, or the score you get when you haven’t started preparing yet.

 The goal is to increase that SAT score as you take subsequent practice tests.
 Brushing up on the fundamentals is the first order of business.

 Believe it or not, this is a skill, too.
 Those who are good test-takers are often those who’ve developed this skill, and therefore get a good SAT score.
 What this means is you should learn how to: